 "Our research has impact in: 1) uncovering disease mechanisms, 2) evaluating novel therapies, and 3) developing new imaging methods for diagnostics."Brent A. French, Ph.D., Professor of Biomedical Engineering

-Brent A. French combines advanced methods of targeted drug and gene delivery with biomedical imaging in vivo to explore novel targets and treatment strategies in cardiovascular disease and cancer.
+Brent A. French combines advanced methods of targeted drug and gene delivery with biomedical imaging in vivo to explore novel targets and treatment strategies in cardiovascular disease.
 Research interests of the Molecular Bioengineering Lab focus on developing new, more effective strategies for treating and preventing human disease.
 In parallel, we develop novel diagnostic imaging methods to better understand the progression/regression of disease and the impact of novel therapies on specific disease targets.
 A highly-collaborative, interdisciplinary approach is used to integrate recent technical advances in multiple fields with our highly translational research.
-In particular, cutting-edge imaging techniques such as MRI, PET and ultrasound are used to expedite research by providing accurate measures of novel therapies against cardiovascular disease and cancer.
+In particular, cutting-edge imaging techniques such as MRI, PET and ultrasound are used to expedite research by providing accurate measures of novel therapies against heart attack and heart failure.